isomerpages/govtech-govstack/pages/speakers-bio.md

 [Back to the top](#backto-top)
 <a id="randy-hunt"></a>
 ### **Randy Hunt, Head of Design, Grab**
 Randy Hunt is the Head of Design at Grab.
-Previously he was Head of Design at Artsy, where he led a team of designers who define and realize Artsy’s path to be the best place to buy, sell, and learn about art.
-Prior, he was VP of Design at Etsy for nearly eight years.
+Previously, he was Head of Design at Artsy, where he led a team of designers who defined and realised Artsy’s path to be the best place to buy, sell, and learn about art.
+Prior to Artsy, Randy was VP of Design at Etsy for nearly eight years.
 In 2014, Etsy was honored with the Cooper Hewitt National Design Award for Corporate & Institutional Achievement.

 Randy is the author of Product Design for the Web, which explores the evolving discipline of software product design.
 He also co-founded Supermarket, a curated design marketplace, founded Citizen Scholar Inc. and worked at Milton Glaser Inc.
 <br>